Sub-keV dark matter can strongly ionize molecular clouds

-In Fig.~\ref{fig:Ioniz_Lims}, we report our model-independent constraints on DM two-photon decay (left panel) and annihilation (right panel).
+\textbf{\emph{Results}} --- In Fig.~\ref{fig:Ioniz_Lims}, we report our model-independent constraints on DM two-photon decay (left panel) and annihilation (right panel).
 In this energy range, the strongest constraints are from CMB spectral distortions~\cite{Bolliet:2020ofj} and heating of gas-reached dwarf galaxies (particularly, the Leo T dwarf)~\cite{Wadekar:2021qae}.
-The latter constraints not only requires the adoption of a model for the DM distribution, gas temperatures and the density distributions of molecular and atomic gas phases as well as dust grains (which are uncertainties that can similarly affect the measurement of the ionization rate of the {\it DRAGON} cloud), but it also requires modeling the background heating from CRs and UV/X-ray.
-Thus, different assumptions imply different uncertainties that are involved in these constraints.
 Here, we show that even in the most pessimistic case of a local MC such as {\it L1551}, with a low DM density, the constraints at tens of eV are competitive with the existent bounds~\cite{Wadekar:2021qae, Bolliet:2020ofj, Audren:2014bca, Poulin:2016nat}.
-Notably, our fiducial bound (the {\it DRAGON} cloud), becomes stronger than CMB constraints in the mass range from $\sim30$~eV to almost $1$~keV, and it is also stronger than the LeoT gas heating constraints up to a few hundreds eV.
+Notably, our fiducial bound (the {\it DRAGON} cloud), becomes stronger than CMB constraints in the mass range from $\sim30$~eV to several hundreds eV, and it is also stronger than the LeoT gas heating constraints up to a hundred eV.
 As commented above, the assumption of a NFW profile for the {\it DRAGON} cloud makes our constraint only a factor of $\sim4$ stronger than assuming only the local DM density at the cloud position, and around a factor of $10$ for the annihilation rate constraint.
-Taking a Burkert profile~\cite{Burkert:1995yz}, which is often taken as the most pessimistic scenario in Galactic DM searches, these limits are expected to be reduced by a factor $\sim 2$ for decay and $\sim5$ for annihilation.
-We remind the reader, that even cuspier profiles than NFW are equally likely, and those would result in an improvement of this limit.
-Notably, for the optimistic forecast with {\it G1.4-1.8+87} we get a constraint that can only be improved by direct X-ray observations, such as those from XMM-Newton~\cite{Gewering-Peine:2016yoj, Foster:2021ngm} above the keV.
-We tested another interesting candidate, the cloud {\it G357.8-4.7-55}, which is around $1.1$~kpc~\cite{Bhoonah:2018wmw} far from the Galactic Center and is also compatible with low ionization rates.
-Assuming a NFW, we get a constraint that is more than one order of magnitude better than the one from {\it L1551} for the lifetime constraint.
+Taking a Burkert profile~\cite{Burkert:1995yz}, which is often taken as the most pessimistic scenario in Galactic DM searches, these limits are expected to be reduced by a factor $\sim 2$ for decay and $\sim5$ for annihilation (see Fig.~S2 in section S.I. of the Supp.
+Material, where the parameters characterizing the DM density distribution used are given).
+We remind the reader, that even cuspier profiles than NFW, like the ones favored by the GC excess~\cite{Fermi-LAT:2017opo} are equally likely, and those would result in an improvement of this limit.
+On top of this, we note that the presence of DM minihalos or clumps within these clouds will substantially improve the predicted ionization rates, therefore leading to much stronger constraints.
+We remain conservative by only considering the subjacent DM distribution.
+Notably, for the optimistic case with {\it G1.4-1.8+87} we get a constraint that is far stronger than previous observations below a hundred eV above the keV.
+We tested another interesting candidate, the cloud {\it G357.8-4.7-55}, which is around $1.1$~kpc~\cite{Bhoonah:2018wmw} far from the GC and is also compatible with low ionization rates.
+Assuming NFW profile, we get a lifetime constraint one order of magnitude stronger than the {\it L1551} MC for decaying DM.